AAHOM/UILDOC/docs/components/flipboxes.md

     </tr>
     <tr>
       <td>FindCats</td>
-      <td>Optional.
+      <td>This is a comma delimeted list of categories.
+The blog entry must
-        This is a comma delimeted list of categories.
-The blog entry must have one or more of these categories in order to be includede.
+        have one or more of these categories in order to be includede.
 If this attreibute is not defined, then all blog entries from the defined blog will be included.
       </td>